-The Medicine Trail
+Maya Medicine Trail

 Much of the traditional knowledge based on the healing properties of tropical plants has been or is in danger of being lost, as well as the plants themselves.

-Along the Medicine trail you’ll have the opportunity to see and learn about vines that store drinking water, plants that helps abate malaria, aid diabetics, lower blood pressure, cleanse the blood, relieve back pain plus many more natural remedies for today’s most common ailments.
+You’ll have the opportunity to see and learn about vines that store drinking water, plants that help lower blood pressure (cecropia), lower blood sugar (chaya), cure rashes and sunburn (gumbo limbo) relieve aches and pains (pheasant tail) plus many more natural remedies for today’s most common ailments.

-My favorite story
+My favorite Medicine Trail story

 A young boy went to stay with his grandfather, a medicine man who lived in the forest.
 After several months of learning the uses of many plants, the grandfather sent the boy to find a plant that had no use.
 The boy came back empty handed, thinking that he had failed in his mission.
-His grandfather said that, no, the boy had learned well – and that every plant has a use …
+His grandfather said that, no, the boy had learned well – and that every plant has a use.